lineartom/public-notes/android-to-ios.md

     1. Bluetooth syncs are fast.
 Fitbit doesn't require a bunch of refreshes to get it to sync.
 It just happens about 1-2 seconds after you open the app.

 #### The Bad
+1. No always-on screen.
+    1. I knew this was coming, and indeed it matters.
+During the workday, I kept my Android phone on silent and on a table beside my desk.
+I didn't have to be interrupted by a ringer, and I could check for updates on my own schedule, just by turning my head for momentary glance.
+I didn't have to pick up the phone and press a button.
 1. No global camera shortcut
     1. I didn't see this coming.
 On Pixel 2, you can double-tap the power button and launch the camera from any context.
     1. On iOS, you have to do one of the following: